SaraPandolfi/BM_cell_classification/README.md

 - scikit-learn>=1.0.1
 - matplotlib>=3.4.3

+## Installation

-To install the program clone the repository BM_cell_classification and use pip:
+To install and run the program clone the repository BM_cell_classification and use pip:

     git clone https://github.com/SaraPandolfi/BM_cell_classification
     cd BM_cell_classification
     pip install -r requirements.txt

-## Installation
 The program does not require any installation.
-You can use it by running your scripts and notebooks inside the BM_cell_classification folder directly.
+You can use it by running the provided script:

+    python script.py

 ## Images Download